Makavura/next-ecommerce/README.md

 > Demo link: the project has been hosted on firebase, leveraging their experimental app hosting feature: View and test the project [here](https://next-ecommerce-mk.web.app/)

+### Unit tests

+> The test tooling uses jest.

+Test files have been setup in a root `__tests__` folder.
+The dynamic routes setup includes two functions to write to json namely `writeMockProducts` & `writeMockCategories` that are referenced in the tests.
+These two functions run during build time and write to `mockProducts.json` & `mockCategories.json`.
+These two files have not been included in version control for obvious reasons.

 ### Deployment instructions: